New for 2013

 J. Nathan, MD

+This seminar introduces the resident to a method of interviewing that allows an integration of subjective and objective observation and historical and phenomenological data.
+Videotaped interviews made by the resident or the instructor are used to provide feedback.
 Course focuses on refinement of the clinical interview to specific clinical settings (ER, C/L service).
 In addition, emphasis is placed on developing a comprehensive case formulation drawing from the biopsychosocial data obtained during the taking of a clinical history regardless of format, time, or setting.

 Course reviews basic biochemistry and physiology crucial to understanding pharmacological therapies for psychiatric illnesses.
 Drug absorption, metabolism and excretion mechanisms are reviewed.
 Residents are introduced to categories of psychotropics, mechanisms of action, side effect profiles, and efficacy studies.